BRyeGmoney/ForTheLoveOfPower/README.md

 For checking out my project, I hope you are able to learn something from what was my most rewarding personal project to date.
 We were unable to finish the game as my brother and I slowly drifted apart and had to focus on our personal lives; though there's always hope that we'll get a chance to work on something together again in the future.

-Feel free to reach out to me at my email if you have any questions:
+Thought the issues area is still full of bugs/tasks from development, feel free to add new ones with any questions you may have or you can reach out to me at my email:
 #### hello@bryangromadzki.com